diojin/mockingjay/docs/coupon_development_toolkit_collections.md

 * `Chakra Max` for database access control
 * `Nimbo storage` for storage solution
 * ETL tool: `IBM InfoSphere DataStage` vs `TeraStream`
 `IBM InfoSphere DataStage` is an ETL tool and part of the IBM Information Platforms Solutions suite and IBM InfoSphere.
-It uses a graphical notation to construct data integration solutions and is available in various versions such as the Server Edition, the Enterprise Edition, and the MVS Edition.(not free)
+It uses a graphical notation to construct data integration solutions and is available in various versions such as the Server Edition, the Enterprise Edition, and the MVS Edition.(`not free`)
 `TeraStream`™ is the high-performance data integration solution in conjunction with DB in a variety of server environments to do the core functional ETL routines (Extract, Transform, and Load).
 It can be efficiently applied to high-volume batch processing, real-time data connectivity and data conversion.
 It guarantees a differentiated file handling performance from the existing data integration solutions in market.
 (Brand Name: DataStreams, Place of Origin: South Korea)
 [TeraStream ETL]
 * `MaxGauge` for MySQL/Oracle monitoring
 * `Upsource` for code review

-![coupon data backup strategy]

 ---
 [webview_strategy]:http://www.human-element.com/webview-strategy-creating-mobile-apps-part-13/ "Webview Strategy"